Neil Robertson: 2013–2017

 In January 2014, during the Championship League, Robertson reached 63 century breaks in a single professional season, breaking the previous record of 61 centuries held by Trump.
 By early February, he had reached 78 centuries, a feat that O'Sullivan called "probably the most phenomenal scoring in the history of the game."
 At the China Open, he reached the final, where he lost 5–10 to Ding.
 He also increased his tally of centuries to 93.

-Robertson extended his season's centuries to 99 in his first two 2014 World Championship matches.
-He missed a black on a break of 94 that would have seen him reach the 100 milestone during his win over Allen.
+Robertson extended his total of centuries for the season to 99 in his first two 2014 World Championship matches.
+He missed a on a break of 94 that would have seen him reach the 100 milestone during his win over Allen.
 In the 22nd frame of his quarter-final clash against Trump, Robertson made his 100th century break of the season, which also levelled the scores at 11–11.
 Robertson, having trailed 2–6 and 8–11, went on to win the match 13–11 to set up a semi-final against Selby.
-Selby then defeated him 15–17 in a match that saw Robertson make three more century breaks to end his tally for the season at 103.
-He ended the campaign as the world number three.
+Speaking about his 100th century, Robertson stated: I wasn't even thinking about the century until there were only a few balls left and the frame was finished – then I really went for it.
+I would rather make the century of centuries here than a 147."
+Selby then defeated him 17–15 in a match that saw Robertson make three more century breaks to end his tally for the season at 103.
+He ended the season as the world number three.

 Robertson advanced to the final of the Wuxi Classic early in the 2014–15 season where he played friend and practice partner Joe Perry.
 Robertson led 8–6 before Perry won three frames in a row to be one away from the title.
 Robertson fought back, securing the two final frames to win the match 10–9.
-He paid tribute to Perry's influence on his own career after the match, saying "Joe is one of my best friends on tour and if it wasn't for him I wouldn't be here today."
-A week later he won through to the final of the Australian Goldfields Open but he was beaten in the final for the second year in a row, this time 5–9 by Trump.
-Robertson, reclaimed the world number one spot afterwards.
+He paid tribute to Perry's influence on his own career after the match, saying: "Joe is one of my best friends on tour and if it wasn't for him I wouldn't be here today."
+A week later, he won through to the final of the Australian Goldfields Open but was beaten in the final for the second year in a row, this time 5–9 by Trump.
+Robertson reclaimed the world number one spot afterwards.
 Robertson trailed Dott 0–5 in the fourth round of the 2014 UK Championship, but then made five breaks above 50 to draw level, before falling short of a comeback win as Dott took the final frame to clinch a 5–6 win.